mkouhia/wundernut-vol13/README.md

 - If the maze would have a square type with single access direction, that could be handled with directional edges.
 - Different terrain types could be handled by introducing edge weights.
 - The solution is not optimized for memory usage.
 In the hero shortest path algorithm, one would typically check if the hero has already visited the node with a lower cost.
 However, as the dragon position matters, `dist` should include hero _and_ dragon position, and it now contains only hero positions as usize index.
 For larger mazes, more complex `dist` implementation could reduce binary heap size.
+- For the problem solving algorithm, meeting a dragon and path to the goal not existing are equivalent: there is no feasible path to the end.

 ## Development